The Laboratory of Plasma Studies: Uncovering mysteries of high energy density plasma physics

 In the basement of Grumman Hall, an x-ray pulse produced by a hot, dense plasma – an ionized gas – lasting only fractions of a microsecond both begins and ends an experiment.
 Hidden within that fraction of time lies a piece of a puzzle—data that graduate students and staff scientists at the Laboratory of Plasma Studies (LPS) will use to better understand the mysterious physics behind inertial confinement fusion.
 While the high energy density research done by LPS does have other applications, fusion brings most of the students into this research field.

-Founded in 1967 the first ten years of the lab were focused on relativistic electron beam experiments, then moved on to intense ion beam experiments.
-In the late 1980s, they began working on pinch plasmas, gradually experimenting with exploding wires, multiple wire arrays and z-pinch experiments.
+Founded in 1967 the first ten years of the lab were focused on relativistic electron beam experiments, including high power microwave generation.
+Intense ion beam experiments were added in the late 1970s.
+In the late 1980s, LPS began working on pinch plasmas, gradually experimenting with exploding wires, multiple wire arrays and other forms of z-pinch experiments.
 Many of these experiments continue today, with applications including intense x-ray sources and inertial fusion.

 “All of the work at LPS is now with one form or another of 500,000 to 1-million ampere current-driven plasmas called z-pinches,” said David Hammer, Professor of Electrical and Computer Engineering.